HashRiz1/SIEM-Lab/linux/Threat Hunting/README.md

 After moving the AppArmor profiles into complain mode, I restarted the Wazuh agent and allowed SCA to rescan the endpoint.

-Wazuh then generated a new SCA event showing that the AppArmor benchmark check changed from `failed` to `passed`.
+Wazuh then generated a new SCA event showing that the AppArmor benchmark check changed from "failed" to "passed".

 ![image](screenshots/3content.png)